ILAB Mentoring Programme FAQ's

-Prospective mentees will find a list of booksellers prepared to volunteer their time as well as a questionnaire which should be answered as fully as possible and returned to firstname.lastname@example.org.
-A small group of members of the ILAB Committee will confidentially review applications and make suggested matches between mentors and mentees
+Prospective mentees will receive a list of booksellers prepared to volunteer their time as well as a questionnaire which should be answered as fully as possible from the ILAB Secretariat.
+Once an application has been filled in and submitted, a small group of members of the ILAB Committee will confidentially review applications and make suggested matches between mentors and mentees

 Mentors and mentees will have a preliminary interview or talk, ideally in person at a book fair or other event If they are unable to meet, a preliminary talk can take place by Skype or telephone.

 Mentors should undertake to be available to offer advice at least one hour a month for a term of one year, and new booksellers should try to be flexible in working out mutually agreeable times.
 Whether they meet once a month or multiple times is up to them, as are the technical aspects of how the mentoring is performed.
 What is important is that everyone feels comfortable.

 We are seeking ILAB booksellers interested in supporting the future of the antiquarian book trade.
 It is an honourable and important role which will be recognised on the ILAB website.

 What’s in it for mentees?

 A friendly experienced bookseller willing to listen to problems and help you find information you might need.
 A mentor can help you gain the knowledge and confidence to run a successful book business in challenging times.
 The list of mentors on this site is not comprehensive.
 More mentors are being added all over the world, and a few you may see listed here may recently have committed to a mentee.
 If you plan to specialize in a particular field and don’t see someone on the list, please write to us!
 And if you already know a bookseller you’d like to work with, ask if she or he would consider becoming an ILAB mentor!.